masher92/Peat_depth_model/4.CrossValidateModel/Readme.md

 ## Assessing model accuracy with cross-validation

 The "RunCrossValidation.R" script assesses the performance of both a linear and geostatistical model for predicting depth across a study area, using 10-fold cross-validation.
-The models are fitted using a sample of points with peat depth measurements, this sample has been joined with slope and elevation data, and these variables are used as the predictor variables.
+The models are fitted using a sample of points with peat depth measurements.
+The locations of these samples are shown in Figure 1.
+This sample has been joined with slope and elevation data, and these variables are used as the predictor variables.
 The square root of depth is the response variable.

 <p align="center">
 <img src="Figs/PeatDepthSample_locations.png" width="700"  title="Full study area outline" />